ch33nchan/dashverse/README.md

    ```

 3. **Access the Web Interface**:
-   Open http://localhost:7860 in your browser
+   Open your localhost in your browser

 4. **Process Images**:
    - Upload single images for immediate analysis